tari/83pa28d/lesson/day01.md

 calculator would.

 Our emulator of choice here is [WabbitEmu](https://wabbit.codeplex.com/), as it is the best emulator that is still actively developed.

-**TODO: Wabbit setup instructions here.
-ROM dumping instructions here.**
+All you have to do is install and run it.
+Then, you need a ROM image.
+A ROM image is the software, or OS of the calculator.
+You can get a ROM image by going through a process called ROM dumping.
+Please note that obtaining a ROM image in a way other than dumping your calculator's ROM to the computer is illegal.
+The tool of choice for a ROM dump is [rom8x] (http://www.ticalc.org/archives/files/fileinfo/373/37341.html).

 ## Creating your first program